jbrunbauer/WahooKickrShift/README.md

-# Display for Wahoo Kick Shift
+# Display for Wahoo Kickr Shift